kamichidu/goen/README.md

 It provides a way of programmatically to interact with relational databases.
 It aims to implement in a go way and not to provide fully ORM features.

+goen has following concepts:

+- No any fields or methods introducing into user's struct
+- Work with plain go's `database/sql`
+- Based on RTTI
+- Support bulk operation
+- Go generate is used only for utilities, it's not a core logic

 ## Installation

 ```